 Dedicated: A single-tenant private cloud that IBM hosts in one of its data centers.
 An enterprise can connect to the environment using a direct network connection or virtual private network (VPN), and IBM manages the platform.

 IBM Bluemix pricing

-The cost of IBM Bluemix cloud platform varies depending on the resources used, runtime, support and other factors.
-As of 2017, IBM offers a free 30-day trial with up to 2 GB runtime and container memory, as well as access to some IBM services.
-The pay-as-you-go tier allows users to pay only for the resources they use, and includes half a GB of runtime and container memory for free.
-The subscription tier includes a fixed monthly bill for public, dedicated or local environments.
-It also provides custom discounted prices.
+The exact cost of IBM Cloud varies depending on resource usage, deployment model, support and other factors.
+As of 2017, IBM offers three general pricing models.
+Lite is free and includes 256 MB of Cloudy Foundry memory, as well as 1 instance per plan.
+The Pay-as-you-go tier requires users to pay for cloud resources as they use them, and includes half a GB of runtime and container memory for free.
+The Subscription tier includes a fixed monthly bill and also provides custom discounted prices.

-To better estimate costs, organizations have access to the IBM Bluemix Pricing Calculator.
+To better estimate costs, organizations have access to the IBM Cloud pricing calculator.

 In 2013, IBM acquired SoftLayer, a public cloud platform, to serve as the foundation for its IaaS offering.
 In October 2016, IBM rolled the SoftLayer brand under its Bluemix brand of PaaS offerings, giving users access to both IaaS and PaaS resources from a single console.
 In October 2017, IBM then rebranded its entire cloud portfolio as IBM Cloud.